Editorial Guidelines for News Releases

 Streaming Video Sites: PRWeb does not publish releases that promote, or provide access to, streaming video content from premium broadcast providers or television channels without the direct authorization from the original broadcast owner.

-Payday or Short Term Loans: PRWeb does not publish releases that promote or link to payday or short term loan services.
+Payday or Short Term Loans: PRWeb does not publish releases that promote or link to payday, short term or other unsecured loan services.

 * PRWeb's editorial staff reviews all press releases before distribution.
 PRWeb editors have the final say in determining what content is appropriate for distribution on the PRWeb platform.
 These guidelines are meant to supplement PRWeb’s terms of service which require users to be responsible for the content and accuracy of all information submitted to us.